 How do I get admission to the Oral and Maxillofacial Surgery Course?

-Most colleges/universities in India base their selection criterion on the candidate’s performance in a relevant national-level entrance exam.
+Most colleges/universities in India base their selection criteria on the candidates performance in a relevant national-level entrance exams.

 - Candidates should have a NEET scorecard for undergraduate courses.